Does Your Child Have Dyslexia or a Vision Problem – Or Both?

 Learning Disability and Vision Problems

 It’s often impossible for a teacher or parent to know whether a child has a vision problem or dyslexia because both conditions can manifest in similar ways.
 Like dyslexia, poor visual skills can hinder a children’s ability to succeed in school.
 This, in turn, lowers self-esteem and confidence levels.

 A Few of the Vision Problems That Affect Learning

 - Problems with eye tracking – the eyes’ inability to follow a line of print

 - Issues with eye teaming – the inability of both eyes to work together as a synchronized team

 - Poor binocular vision – refers to the struggle to simultaneously blend the images from both eyes into a single image

 Schedule an appointment with Dr. Juan Barajas to receive a comprehensive eye exam.
-If, after the eye evaluation, it is determined that your child has certain deficiencies in his or her visual skills, Dr. Juan Barajas will create an individualized vision therapy program to develop and enhance these skills.
+If, after the eye evaluation, it is determined that your child’s visual skills can be improved, Dr. Juan Barajas will create an individualized vision therapy program to develop and enhance these skills.

 What is Vision Therapy?